 Seven Dwarfs Mine Train

-Seven Dwarfs Mine Train is located in Magic Kingdom in the new Fantasyland Section of the park.
+One of the best Disney roller coasters for beginners is Seven Dwarfs Mine Train.
+Located in Magic Kingdom in the new Fantasyland Section of the park.
 This roller coaster opened in 2014, and we were lucky enough to ride it on our first visit in July 2014.
 Minimum height for this roller coaster is 97 cm meaning it’s one of the best ones for the younger children to experience.

 Themed around the Seven Dwarfs you ride a two minute journey in a lockable mine cart.
 Stopping along the tracks to go through the Dimond mines and get caught up in the amazing theming of the ride, you are propelled forwards at the top of the tracks and down the twisty track.
 The ride is gentle yet speedy, and it’s always over way too quickly.